intel/cluster-management-toolkit/README.md

 `iktinv rebuild-inventory`

-This only works if you have a .kube directory.
+This only works if you have a `.kube/config` file; if that file contains several clusters, all of them will be added to the inventory.

+After this run:

+`iktadm import-cluster`

+This will run a subset of the prepare steps that are necessary to run playbooks on the imported cluster(s).

 ## Pre-requisites